 Aaron is the 2022 recipient of Tarragon Theatre's Urjo Kareda Residency Grant.

 Headshot on cover page by Graham Isador

 Aaron Jan is a Hamilton born, Toronto based playwright, bookwriter, director and dramaturg.
 He has worked as a creator with Factory Theatre, Canadian Stage, Native Earth Performing Arts, Theatre Aquarius, fu-GEN Asian Canadian Theatre, Boca Del Lupo, The School of Performance at Toronto Metropolitan University, York University, Theatre Sheridan and Theatre Erindale.
 Aaron is a member of the critically acclaimed, Silk Bath Collective, whose production of Yellow Rabbit enjoyed a sold out run as a part of Soulpepper’s 2018/2019 season.
-He is the 2019 winner of the Ken McDougall directing award, the 2021 co-winner of the Rita Joe Playwriting Award and a 2021 co-recipient of Musical Stage Company's Aubrey and Marla Dan Fund for New Musicals, a 2021 Johanna Protege Recepient, and the 2022 winner of Tarragon Theatre's Urjo Kareda Award for Emerging Artists.
+He is the 2019 winner of the Ken McDougall directing award, the 2021 co-winner of the Rita Joe Playwriting Award, a 2021 co-recipient of Musical Stage Company's Aubrey and Marla Dan Fund for New Musicals, a 2021 Johanna Protege Recepient, and the 2022 winner of Tarragon Theatre's Urjo Kareda Award for Emerging Artists.

 I'm fascinated by bad people trying to do good things.
 I love impossible situations, awkward encounters and high stakes scenarios.
 My plays dream big and put my underdogs, loners and outsiders in very strange worlds with unexpected consequences.
 I'm interested in positioning villains as heroes and challenging my audience to root for them.